is part of the Informa Markets Division of Informa PLC

-Generational conflict is nothing new, and the competing needs of each has implications for our workplace wellbeing strategies, explained Nichola Ebbern, Associate Director, Capita Real Estate and Infrastructure at the Workplace Wellbeing Show.
+Generational conflict is nothing new, and the competing needs of each has implications for our workplace wellbeing strategies, explained Nichola Ebbern, Associate Director, Capita Real Estate and Infrastructure, speaking at Workplace Wellbeing Show 2019.

 The 21st Century is the first time we’ve seen five generations exist simultaneously, each with radically different views on how the world should work, and therefore radically different wellbeing requirements.
 They are: